 The Little owl is another Victorian introduction to Britain’s countryside and, much like the grey squirrel, it thrived.
 Today it’s a fairly common sight in woodland and pastureland throughout England, although it’s absent from most of Wales, the West Country and Scotland.
 Nonetheless, data from the Breeding Birds Survey suggest it may now be in decline, with an estimated decline of almost 65% in Britain since the late 1960s.

 That which follows is a summary of Little owl natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Little owl at a glance